 About Lift For Lymphoma

 Lift For Lymphoma is a deadlift competition aimed at raising funds for the Leukemia & Lymphoma Society, a 501 charitable organization founded in 1949, is the largest voluntary health organization dedicated to fighting blood cancer in the world.
 The LLS’s mission is to cure leukemia, lymphoma, Hodgkin’s disease and myeloma, and improve the quality of life of patients and their families.
-Lift for Lymphoma is hosted every year in June (July for 2020 due to COVID-19 restrictions) with all proceeds going towards Leukemia & Lymphoma Society.
+Lift for Lymphoma is hosted every year in June with all proceeds going towards Leukemia & Lymphoma Society.
 At THIRST, we do our best to raise funds for local charities by also teaching others in the community about strength training, and health and wellness.